20th June 2019

 SSL certificates are installed on your server to validate the identity of your website and encrypt sensitive data that is exchanged between the visitor and your server.

 Discover the benefits of an SSL certificate.

-Virtually everything plugins do can be tweaked manually by your developer.
-However, as mentioned before, the idea behind plugins is that they provide common functionality in form of efficient components.
+Virtually everything plugins can be tweaked manually by your developer.
+However, as mentioned before, the idea behind plugins is that they provide common functionality in the form of efficient components.